Robert Augustus Sweeney: Biography

 Sweeney was born on February 20, 1853, on the Caribbean island of Montserrat.
-The Subcommittee on Veterans Affairs 1963 print Medal of Honor 1863-1963 stated that he had been born in Montreal, Canada but this was corrected by the 1995 Facts on File two volume work, Medal of Honor Recipients 1863-1994.
+In 1950, the Bureau of Naval Personnel, published the leather bound Medal of Honor: the Navy, 1861-1949, stating Sweeney had been born in Montreal, Canada but this was corrected by the 1995 Facts on File two volume work, Medal of Honor Recipients 1863-1994.

 US Navy service

 Sweeney joined the Navy in New Jersey.
 By October 26, 1881, he was serving as an ordinary seaman on the USS Kearsarge.
-While Kearsarge was anchored in Hampton Roads on that day, Seaman E.M.
-Christoverson fell from a Jacob's ladder attached to the ship's lower boom and landed in the water.
+While Kearsarge was anchored in Hampton Roads on that day, Seaman Edward Martin Christoverson fell from a Jacob's ladder attached to the ship's lower boom and landed in the water.
 Christoverson's inability to swim, combined with a strong tidal current and rough seas, led to him quickly beginning to sink.
 Seeing this, Sweeney jumped overboard without hesitation and went to his aid.
 In his panic, Christoverson latched onto Sweeney and dragged him under the water.
 Sweeney was able to break free, but was grabbed and dragged under a second time.
 One of Kearsarges officers, Cadet Midshipman John B. Bernadon, then dived into the water and swam to help the men.
 Together, Sweeney and Bernadon were able to keep Christoverson afloat and, once their shipmates had thrown them a rope, pulled him back aboard ship.
 For this action, Sweeney was awarded his first Medal of Honor six days later, on November 1.

 On the morning of December 20, 1883, the training ship USS Jamestown was at dock at the Brooklyn Navy Yard when it shifted berth and made fast alongside the USS Yantic.
-In the afternoon, at about 4:15, a boy named A A George belonging to the Jamestown fell overboard from a plank between the Jamestown and the Yantic.
+In the afternoon, at about 4:15, a 3rd Class Boy named Adam Alphonse George belonging to the Jamestown fell overboard from a plank between the Jamestown and the Yantic.
 The ship's log of the Yantic stated that he 'would have probably drown, if it had not been for the prompt action on the part of R. A. Sweeney (O. Sea) of this vessel, and one of the Jamestown's crew (J. W. Norris), who jumped overboard to his assistance'.
 The letter recommending Sweeney and Norris for Medals of Honor was written by the Commanding Officer of the Jamestown, Commander Allen D. Brown.
 Probably because Commander Brown recommended both men, the official citation incorrectly stated Sweeney was a member of the crew of Jamestown.

 Sweeney died on December 19, 1890, at age 37 and is buried at Calvary Cemetery in Queens, New York in an unknown grave.